Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Sources.md

 * common watermark files (shared between all sources)
 * xfer (queued, completed, failed)

-Each source then get its own FTP account giving access to its own directory tree, containing:
+Each source then gets its own FTP account giving access to its own directory tree, containing:

 * __live__: directory containing hotlink pictures and videos
 * __pictures__: directory containing pictures archives, with one sub-directory per capture day